 Implementing a mentoring program is not an easy task, and there are several pitfalls you could face along the way, including a lack of objectives and a lack of leadership support.
 You need to be clear about the purpose of a mentoring program and have engaged and willing employees.
 If neither the mentors or mentees are interested, the plan is doomed to fail.
 Attending a professional training course about how to set up a mentoring program is advisable.

 For coaching, the first step is to decide if the coaches are hired internally or externally.
 Different circumstances will dictate which is best for the company and employee.
 There are benefits and drawbacks to both.
 Bringing in an external coach means they can bring fresh ideas, and they're more likely to be a specialist in a certain area.
 However, this could be a more expensive option.

 An internal coach will know the company very well and is more likely to be available and work around the schedules of others.
 However, they might not have all of the qualities or qualifications needed.

-Fifty-nine percent of leaders stated a preference in hiring external coaches (though the preference of hiring an external or internal coaches is at the discretion of individual companies).
+Fifty-nine percent of leaders stated a preference for hiring external coaches.
+(Though the preference for hiring external or internal coaches is at the discretion of individual companies).
 However, the important thing to keep in mind is whether the end goal will be completed.
 Always think: Will the employee be able to do their job more efficiently after coaching?